-We believe increasing energy efficiency in our buildings is the most pressing matter to address and improve.
+We believe increasing energy efficiency in our buildings is the most pressing matter to address and improve, and we have improved this further in 2024.
 We own a diverse portfolio of commercial, residential, and retail properties in both Norway, Sweden and Denmark, and as a result of our diverse portfolio, the energy efficiency naturally varies.
 Our goal is therefore to implement customized measures tailored each property.
-To achieve this, we have performed energy efficiency analysis (ENØK) for our properties where it has not already been assessed recently.
-We have also begun work to implement measures to improve energy efficiency based on the analysis performed.
+To achieve this, we periodically perform energy efficiency analysis (ENØK) for our properties.
+We also implement measures to improve energy efficiency based on the analysis performed.
 We have installed solar panels on our fully owned building in Drammensveien 133, and have investigated the possibility to install solar panels also in other projects.
 For our fully owned properties, we have guarantees of origin for the energy use, meaning that the energy used comes from sustainable production in Norway.
 We have also installed LED lights in many buildings over the past year, and the work is ongoing.